-Every line-of-business team — claims, underwriting, vendor ops, KYC, support — needs the same three things to do their job: a real UI to handle work in front of them, an automated workflow that takes the routine cases off their plate, and a live KPI dashboard that tells leadership how the queue is moving.
+Every line-of-business team — claims, underwriting, vendor ops, KYC, support — needs the same three things to do their job: a real UI to handle work in front of them, an automated agent that takes the routine cases off their plate, and a live KPI dashboard that tells leadership how the queue is moving.

 Today they get none of it without a developer.
-The BA writes a Word doc, files a ticket, waits a quarter for IT, and ends up with a portal that looks like 2014 — without the workflow, without the dashboard, and obsolete the moment the policy changes.
+The BA writes a Word doc, files a ticket, waits a quarter for IT, and ends up with a portal that looks like 2014 — without the agent, without the dashboard, and obsolete the moment the policy changes.

-business outcome in plain English.
-A sandboxed builder agent ships a published app at
+Your business analyst describes the business outcome in plain English.
+A sandboxed builder agent

-apps.citra.ai/{slug} that bundles all three pieces — UI, workflow, dashboard — wired
+ships a published app at apps.citra.ai/{slug} that bundles all three pieces — UI,

 developer required.

-The three things every Smart App bundles
+The three things every Decision App bundles

 Real UI